Jan 13th, 2022

 Most working relationships are just chapters in a larger whole.
 By leaving them open, you leave the opportunity for a new story to unfold open, too.

-Here’s what I do to actively keep my bridges fireproof:
+Here’s what I do to actively keep my bridges fireproof (while swallowing numerous camels):

-- I try to close collaborations and partnerships as kindly and openly as possible – leaving the opportunity for a future exchange open.
+I try to close collaborations and partnerships as kindly and openly as possible - leaving the opportunity for a new exchange in the future open.

 Good luck with the bridge upkeep!